lazy-am/zvart/README.md

 ```

 Instead of symbols `<>` insert a link (directly in the program use `CTRL + V` to paste from the clipboard), and instead of the word `message` you can write some kind of greeting.
 Then a contact will be created and an attempt will be made to connect to that account.
 After receiving a notification that you want to add him/her to your contact sheet, the person must reply to you with any message - this will complete the process of mutual connection and you can correspond.
 You will not be able to write to him/her again until he/she replies to you.

+## How to help

+* Translation - if you see errors in the translation of the interface or want to help translate the program into your language, then contact me in any way
+* Programming - help with fixes and implementation of new features
+* Promotion - if you like the idea of the program - share this program on social media.

+## Contacts

+* Mail LazyOnPascal@proton.me